Process Makes Perfect – 7 Must-Haves for a Standout IT Recruitment Process

 About Benchmark IT –Technology Talent

-Established in 2007, Benchmark IT delivers superior technology recruitment, staffing, and consulting services throughout the metro New York area and beyond.
+Established in 2007, Benchmark IT delivers superior IT recruitment services throughout the metro New York area and beyond.
 Our founding principles of dedication to ethics, keen precision, and unparalleled personal service remain true today.

-Clients rely on our hands-on approach, proven IT recruitment processes, and relentless pursuit of quality candidates.
+Clients rely on our hands-on approach, proven tech recruiting processes, and relentless pursuit of quality candidates.
 From proactive pipelining to personally interviewing every candidate we present, to strategy meetings with clients, we believe our job is to provide the right person for every role we recruit.

 Our experienced team has extensive networks and employs the latest technology to attract the right talent and fully qualify them for a best-fit scenario.
 Our clients experience a reduction in unproductive interviews and an improved ratio of interviews to placements.
 For more information, visit bmarkits.com.